 You should bring (or purchase after you’ve seen your room) a personal study lamp that suits your individual needs.
 (Please note, no upward-facing bowl lamps are allowed by New York State fire code.)

-Address UPS packages, air freight trunks, and all other non-U.S. mail in care of your CPU box number, University of Rochester, Rochester, New York 14627 + last four digits of your CPU box number.
+Address UPS packages, air freight trunks, and all other non-U.S. mail in care of your CMC box number, University of Rochester, Rochester, New York 14627 + last four digits of your CMC box number.
 Packages can be picked up at the Campus Post Office Unit package room.
 Shipped materials addressed to your residence hall will not be delivered.
 If you are shipping your belongings for the start of the school year, please note that the Campus Post Office will not accept them before August 15.

 Storage in your room is extremely limited and is not available elsewhere in the halls.
 We encourage you to store electronic equipment and other valuables in secure areas during school recesses.